baakshay/Postman-API-Automation-Library-Project/README.md

-# Postman-API-Automation-Library-Project
-End-to-End API Automation Testing using Postman, Newman, and Jenkins with CI/CD integration.

 # 🚀 API Automation Framework: Library Management System

 This repository demonstrates a robust API Automation Framework built using **Postman**, **Newman**, and **Jenkins**.
 It features data-driven testing, environment management, and a complete CI/CD pipeline integration.